Tax Credits: Renewals

 Now that UC is available across the UK, HMRC state that it is no longer possible for anyone to make a brand new claim for tax credits and will be expected to claim UC (or pension credit) instead for ongoing support.
 See our making a claim section for more information about this.

 The legislation (Regulation 6 of SI.No.65/2018) covers the situation where a late tax credit renewal claim is accepted where there was good cause for missing both the 31 July deadline and the 30-day grace period meaning that if a person has good cause for missing the deadline and contacts HMRC to renew by 31 January following the renewal deadline, HMRC will reinstate the tax credit claim from the previous 6 April.
 This will be for the full tax year if the person has not claimed UC, or up until the day before the UC award starts if they have already claimed.
-If the tax credit claimant cannot show they had good cause for their late renewal, they will not be able to make a brand new claim for tax credits unless they fall into one of the very narrow exceptions.
+If the tax credit claimant cannot show they had good cause for their late renewal, they will not be able to make a brand new claim for tax credits.
 See our Tax Credits - Who Can Claim section for more information.

 You can read more about UC in the UC section.